android/performance-samples/MacrobenchmarkSample/README.md

 This makes Baseline Profiles easier to maintain and allows shipping more granular profiles, without the need to re-generate a full Baseline Profile for minor changes.

+Also, baseline profile generators are now in separate classes.
+One for each user journey and a separate one for app startup.

 ### Running

 Open the `MacrobenchmarkSample` project in Android Studio Bumblebee or later, and run benchmarks as you usually would run tests: Ctrl-Shift-F10 (Mac: Ctrl-Shift-R)